finos/tracdap/doc/deployment/secrets.rst

 using TRAC-style tasks.
 By default secret-tool will operate on the keystore configured in your TRAC platform config file.

-To complete the example above, suppose we wanted to add the secret *acme_bucket_secret_key* into the keystore:
+To create a new secret store, the *init_secrets* task is available.
+This will create the keystore file referenced in the TRAC platform config if it does not exist, and protected with the secret key set in the *TRAC_SECRET_KEY* environment variable.

 .. tab-set::